ryo-ma/covid19-japan-web-api/README.md

   },
 ...
 ```

+# Contribution Guide
+* Please use flake8 as Lint
+* Please don't add /data directory to your commit
+* Please PullRequest to master because gitflow is not currently used

 # Data Sources
 This data was collected by volunteers and may be incorrect.
 Please refer to the reports of public organizations correctly.